-FAA written progress report - FAA written exam is passed.
+Written exam progress report - Written exam is passed.
 Due within six months of beginning training.

-Checkride completion report - Scholar passed FAA checkride.
+Checkride completion report - Scholar passed checkride.
 Due within 12 months of beginning training.

 Your chapter will be reminded via email of the due date of your progress report.
 However, if you reach the milestone prior to the deadline, the report should be submitted to trigger the next installment of funding.